 Acid reflux occurs when stomach contents move backward into the esophagus.
 This can happen when the lower esophageal sphincter (the muscle that tightens to prevent food in the stomach from moving back up) is weakened or damaged so it doesn’t close properly.

 Smoking, excessive alcohol consumption, and frequent use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, can also damage the mucosal lining of the esophagus and result in an ulcer.
-Genetics also play a role.
+Genetics can also play a role.

 In people who have compromised immune systems, esophageal ulcers may be caused by other bacterial, fungal, or viral infections, including:

 Treatment of an esophageal ulcer depends on the cause.
 If your ulcer is caused by an infection with H. pylori, for example, your doctor will prescribe antibiotics to kill the bacteria.

 Your doctor may have you take over-the-counter H2 receptor blockers such as Zantac or Pepcid to help decrease stomach acid.
 They may also prescribe a proton pump inhibitor (PPI) to protect your esophagus and allow it to heal.

 - lansoprazole (Prevacid)